lesliefinlayson/Tableau-for-Analysis/README.md

 ## Background and Purpose of the Analysis

-A bike sharing program is a shared transport service niwhich bicyles are made available for shared use to individuals on a short term basis for a price or fee.
+A bike sharing program is a shared transport service in which bicyles are made available for shared use to individuals on a short term basis for a price or fee.
 Users typically check out a bike using a membership or credit/debit card.
 They can then ride to their destination and park the bike at a nearby docking station.
 The benefits of these programs include transport flexibility, reduction of vehicle emissions, health benefits, reduced congestion and fuel consumption, and financial savings for individuals.
 At a community level, bike sharing is recognized as a means to attract or retain residents, students and workforce talent.
 Bike sharing serves visitors and is a unique way to experience a city, helping attract their spending power.
 Local businesses and employers see benefits by experiencing increased economic activity in commercial areas surrounding bike share stations.

 To further determine if a bike sharing program is a feasible investment in Des Moines, this analysis explores New York City's Citi Bike data to reveal trends in bike sharing use.

 ## Results

-The following graphs were generated from the Citi Bike data and tell the story of bike sharing use in New YOrk City:
+The following graphs were generated from the Citi Bike data and tell the story of bike sharing use in New York City:

 #### _Graph 1:  Checkout Times by Users_